Cassablonka/Cassablonka/README.md

 # 💫 Introduction :

-Hello,<br>I'm Cassablonka, a frontend engineer with nearly 3 years of experience in building applications with beautiful user interfaces. <br>Currently, I'm bringing my skills to a startup in Mumbai, where I work on developing their Core Banking Product.
+Hello,<br>I'm Cassablonka, a Frontend Developer with 3 years of hands-on experience working with the founding team of a fintech product-based startup, focusing on React,TypeScript.
+I also previously co-founded a startup where we developed prototype app that was incubated, gaining valuable entrepreneurial experience.

 # <br/> ✨ Know Me :